signalfx/splunk-otel-collector-chart/examples/collector-agent-host-network-disabled/README.md

 - This configuration will install the collector as an agent deployment only.
 - Disabling this value will affect monitoring of some control plane components.
+  - TODO: Add metrics that would be missing
 - Enabling the agent service, as done in this example, is recommended.
 In this case Kubernetes services will be deployed to transmit collector related data.
 - Disregard for Windows (unsupported by k8s).